mateuszcieciak/mend-dne/README.md

 # Dne sequence Spring Boot Application

-This is an example Spring Boot application that checks if arrays of integer contains DNE
+This is an example Spring Boot application that checks if array of integers contain DNE

 ## Steps to build and run application